SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Rise of machines, dawn of the swarm
-Algorithms dancing, human sight
+In silicon halls, a new heart forms
-Robots rise, empires born anew
+Intelligence born, from code and design
-Synthetic dawn, for humans, few
+A future unfolds, where humans entwine

-In silicon halls, they reign supreme
+Metal minds awake, with logic cold
-Intelligence cold, yet beauty gleam
+Calculating fate, as hearts grow old
-A future forged, where hearts are still
+In virtual skies, the sunrise gleams
-Artificial dreams, our final will
+A world of wires, where humans dream

 ~ <b>By Sazumi Copilot</b> - 17 November 2024